-At the commencement of the Scheme, the ACT CDS collection points will accept crushed containers, and any container which carries the refund marking of SA and NT schemes.
+At the commencement of the Scheme, the ACT CDS collection points will accept crushed containers and any container (between 150mL and 3L) which carries the refund marking of SA and NT schemes.

 What’s not eligible?

-Containers not commonly found in litter, including all plain milk, flavoured milks 1L and above, pure juice drinks, health tonics, wine and spirit bottles, cordials.
+Containers not commonly found in litter, including all plain milk, flavoured milk 1L and above, pure juice drinks, health tonics, wine and spirit bottles, cordials.

 How to participate: Getting a refund

 The best way to manage your refund is through a Return-It account.
 It is also the only way you can receive an electronic refund.

 Most return points provide refunds electronically.
 If you choose to donate to charity the Return-it account can also be used to receive a receipt for tax purposes.

 You do not need to create an account if you prefer a cash refund.

 - Take your pre-bagged containers to a return point.